BYLAWS FOR THE LAKE WALES PO’ BOYS BASS CLUB

 Section 2: Club Classic Tournament procedures and qualifications are:

-(a) The top twenty teams in the year end points standings that have also fished a minimum of eight regular season tournaments will qualify for the classic.
+(a) Teams must fish a minimum of nine regular season tournaments to qualify for the classic.

 (c) Payback at classic will be per pound of fish for the total weight of fish caught.

 (d) Plaques will be awarded to team members upon their first first, second, or third place finish in an individual tournament after fishing a minimum of three tournaments.
 Members will receive mountable tags for each subsequent first through third place finish.
 Tags will also be given to the angler with the biggest bass of an individual tournament.
 These awards are to be given at the weigh-in of the following tournament.
 First, second, and third place for the season, and largest bass of the year awards will be given at the year end banquet.

 (e) The classic will be a two-day tournament using the combined weight to determine payback.